laanp/Icarus_Mods_Separated/laanp-BuildTools_Readme.md

 - Enter values or drag the slider positions to change the object's attributes, cancel button to undo.

 ## Known Bugs/Issues/Notes:
+Deployables:
 - Moving, rotating & resizing Deployables is solid and will always work and be saved in the game.
 - Generally, rotating & resizing Buildables is pretty stable.
+- If moving a deployable, be aware that if the foundation actor (usually a floor piece) that the deployable is originally set upon is deleted, the moved deployable will drop as an overflow bag, with the deployable in it.
+This is normal gameplay behaviour, even though you moved the deployables location.

+Buildables:
 - Moving Buildables can be buggy with the following side-effects:
   - Building pieces missing upon prospect reload.
   - Building pieces break upon prospect reload, after structural checks, or destruction of anchor building piece after move.
   - Always save and reload on greater frequency, to check buildable moves are sticking!
-  - Moving powered or water connected devices, does not affect their operation! until their original puck connection is deleted.
+  - Moving powered or water connected devices, does not affect their operation or connection status!... until their original puck connection is deleted.
-  -

 ## Installation Details